 Heuchera, or coral bells, is a great astilbe companion plant.
 Coral bells are a relative of the astilbe and likes pretty much the same growing conditions, so it is an ideal partner.
 The plants grow in a similar way with flowers that emerge on long stalks that sit above the plant.
 There is more color and pattern to the leaves of coral bells than astilbe, which is grown more for its flowers.

-Alas, my heart bleeds for bleeding hearts.
+Alas, my heart bleeds for the bleeding heart plant.
 My first one started out in the shade of a birdbath in a partly shaded garden bed that got afternoon sun.
 “That should be good,” I thought.
 It died.
 My next one got planted the only spot of a my shaded garden bed that got very late day sun. it died. (had I planted it a few feet to the left it would have been fine!)

 Finally, I got wise and realized that shade loving really does mean shade loving, and planted it in my north facing bed near my astilbe.
 It gets NO direct sunlight and when I mulched the bed yesterday, there is was with a row of hearts all saying “thank you, Carol!”
 With this much heartache, bleeding heart tops my list of astilbe companion plants.

 One annual that I plant every year in all of my shady garden beds is caladium.
 I have some in pots and others right in the ground.
 If I can remember to dig them up before the frost hits in the fall, I save the tubers, but let me tell you from experience, once the frost hits there won’t be a hint of where they were growing.
 Caladiums are grown for their magnificent heart shaped leaves in colors from white to deep red.
 They are an ideal astilbe companion plant.